CouncilofLorien/counciloflorien.github.io/docs/cards/W/wizards-fire.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Spell._ _Wizard only._ +5 prowess for the Wizard against one attack.
 Wizard makes a corruption check modified by -4. <br>_“...and then with a word of command, 'naur an edraith ammen!', he thrust the end of his staff into the midst of it.
-At once a great spout of green and blue flame sprang out, and the wood flared and sputtered."_ ***---&NoBreak;LotRII***
+At once a great spout of green and blue flame sprang out, and the wood flared and sputtered."_ ***---&#65279;LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>